-The Google Cloud Storage connector is an open source Java library that lets you run Apache Hadoop or Apache Spark jobs directly on data in Cloud Storage, and offers a number of benefits over choosing the Hadoop Distributed File System (HDFS).
+The Cloud Storage connector is an open source Java library that lets you run Apache Hadoop or Apache Spark jobs directly on data in Cloud Storage, and offers a number of benefits over choosing the Hadoop Distributed File System (HDFS).

 Benefits of the Cloud Storage connector

 - Direct data access – Store your data in Cloud Storage and access it directly, with no need to transfer it into HDFS first.

 gs://prefix instead of

 - Interoperability – Storing data in Cloud Storage enables seamless interoperability between Spark, Hadoop, and Google services.

 - Data accessibility – When you shut down a Hadoop cluster, you still have access to your data in Cloud Storage, unlike HDFS.

 - High data availability – Data stored in Cloud Storage is highly available and globally replicated without a loss of performance.

 - No storage management overhead – Unlike HDFS, Cloud Storage requires no routine maintenance such as checking the file system, upgrading or rolling back to a previous version of the file system, etc.

 - Quick startup – In HDFS, a MapReduce job can't start until the

 NameNodeis out of safe mode—a process that can take from a few seconds to many minutes depending on the size and state of your data.
-With Google Cloud Storage, you can start your job as soon as the task nodes start, leading to significant cost savings over time.
+With Cloud Storage, you can start your job as soon as the task nodes start, leading to significant cost savings over time.